List of past Lucchese crime family mobsters: Andimo Pappadio

 Andimo "Tony Noto" Pappadio (1912–1976) was a former member of who controlled the Lucchese family's garment district racket.
 In the 1960s, Pappadio became partners with Lucchese mobster Mariano Macaluso in Ideal Trucking and in Garment Carriers Corporation.
 In 1965, Pappadio was sentenced to two years in prison for refusing to answer questions before a Federal grand jury in Manhattan about meeting with Tommy Lucchese.
 In the 1970s, his two brothers Fred and Michael Pappadio joined him in controlling Ideal Trucking in the Garment district.
-In 1975, Pappadio was a suspected of controlling construction contracts of the Suffolk County Meadows horse racetrack.
+In 1975, Pappadio was suspected of controlling construction contracts of the Suffolk County Meadows horse racetrack.
 On September 24, 1976, Pappadio was shot and killed outside his home in Lido Beach, Long Island.

 Michael Pappadio

 Michael "Mike" Pappadio was a Bronx soldier who controlled the Garment district racket, after his brother Andimo Pappadio was murdered.
 Pappadio worked closely with family boss Anthony Corallo.
 In the 1970s, Pappadio joined his brother Andimo in controlling Ideal Trucking in the Garment district.
 In 1987, the family's new boss Vic Amuso and Anthony Casso suspected Pappadio of skimming 15 million a year from the shakedown and loan sharking rackets in the garment district.
-Amsuo and Casso ordered Pappadio to be removed from the garment district racket and replaced him with Sidney Lieberman.
+Amuso and Casso ordered Pappadio to be removed from the garment district racket and replaced him with Sidney Lieberman.
 Anthony Casso planned Pappadio's murder ordering brothers Carmine Avellino to bring Pappadio to Crown Bagels, a bakery on Rockaway Boulevard in the South Ozone Park, Queens.
 On May 13, 1989, Pappadio and Avellino arrived at the bakery, when Pappadio entered he was ambushed by Al D'Arco who smashed him over the head with copper cable and then George Zappola shot him in the head killing him.
 The murderers emptied Pappadio's pockets taking cash and an address book to be given to Casso before putting his body into a body bag.
 Government informant Al D'Arco suspected that Casso had arranged with Vic Orena Jr., son of the Colombo family acting boss, to use one of the Colombo family's-controlled funeral home for Pappadio's body.